 Bowler Derby Hat

-The bowler hat was originally designed to protect horseback riders from foliage.
-At the same time, out in the field but eventually became a popular fashion statement, present in various materials and adorned with beautiful ribbons.
+The bowler hat was originally designed to protect horseback riders from foliage while out in the field but eventually became a popular fashion statement, present in various materials and adorned with beautiful ribbons.
 An elevated version of this traditional style is the homburg which features an elegant center crease running down its entire length.

 Straw Boater Hat